Who we are

 - Contribute to a vibrant city where Aucklanders can choose from an exciting range of arts and entertainment options

-- Energise the Aotea Precinct with events and activities
+- Energise the Aotea Arts Quarter with events and activities

 - Grow Auckland’s international reputation as a viable market and attract the big shows to the city.